ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Today</h3>Rain showers.
-Mostly cloudy.
+Cloudy.
 High near 60, with temperatures falling to around 57 in the afternoon.
-South southeast wind 18
+South southeast wind 14 to 22
-         to 22 mph, with gusts as high as 40 mph.
+         mph, with gusts as high as 40 mph.
 Chance of precipitation is 100%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">